 About Supervisor Phil Serna

-Voters re-elected Phil Serna to serve a second term on the Sacramento County Board Supervisors in June 2014.
+In June 2018, voters re-elected Phil Serna to serve a third term as supervisor of the first district on the Sacramento County Board Supervisors.

 Phil grew up in Sacramento's Curtis Park neighborhood and attended local schools.
 The son of Sacramento's first Latino mayor, Joe Serna, Jr., Phil developed an appreciation for public service at a very young age.
 His respect for his family's humble beginnings and their efforts working with Cesar Chavez to secure rights for farm workers also shaped Phil's desire to serve.